Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 You can ask the USCIS for expedited processing if you fall into any of these five approved categories below:

-- There is an emergency, or urgent humanitarian reasons for your request;
+2. There is an emergency, or urgent humanitarian reason for your request;

 The first way to ask the USCIS for expedited processing is to call the USCIS Contact Center at (800)-375-5283.
 During your call, explain the reasons for your request.
 Also, you may have to call them many times to get your EAD expedited.

 A second way to ask for expedited processing is through the “Ask Emma” chat function on the USCIS website.
-Here you will you need the full name, alien number, if any, mailing address, date of birth, and receipt number.
+Here you will you need the full name, alien number (nine-digit number on your receipt beginning with the letter A), if any, mailing address, date of birth, and receipt number.

 The USCIS will consider requests for expedited processing on a case-by-case basis.
 They have the right to approve or deny your request for any reason.
 This means that you cannot be certain that they will approve your request.

-Finally, show the USCIS your documents that prove that you meet their expedited processing requirements.
+Finally, the USCIS will review and consider your documents that prove that you meet their expedited processing requirements.
+These include the financial, non-profit, humanitarian or government related documents.

 Health Care Workers – Specific Expedited Processing